daved01/Adversarial_Examples_GANs/docs/_pages/02-1_Implementation-Overview.md

 ## Model
-As model a pre-trained GoogLeNet Inception v1 model architecture is used.
-It is a 22 layer (when not counting pooling) deep neural net with inception blocks [???].
-It can be directly imported from the PyTorch [library](https://pytorch.org/docs/stable/torchvision/models.html?highlight=googlenet#torchvision.models.googlenet).
-In the ImageNet competition of 2014 (ILSVRC 2014) this architecture has won the 1st price with an accuracy of $$93.3$$%.
+As model we use a pre-trained GoogLeNet Inception v1 model architecture [Going Deeper with Convolutions](https://arxiv.org/abs/1409.4842).
+It is a 22 layer (when not counting pooling) deep neural net with inception blocks.
+It was trained on the ImageNet dataset and can be directly imported from the PyTorch [library](https://pytorch.org/docs/stable/torchvision/models.html?highlight=googlenet#torchvision.models.googlenet).
+In the [ImageNet competition of 2014](http://www.image-net.org/challenges/LSVRC/2014/results) this architecture achieved the lowest classification error in the category classification and localization with provided training data.

 ## Data
 To assess the impact of adversarial examples, a dataset with a large number of classes is preferred.
 The ImageNet dataset contains 1000 classes.
 However, instead of using the 100,000 images for testing, in this project a similar dataset is used from the *NIPS 2017: Non-targeted Adversarial Attack* challenge hosted on [Kaggle](https://www.kaggle.com/c/nips-2017-non-targeted-adversarial-attack).
 It consists of 1000 images and can be handled on a CPU.
 A Kaggle account is required to access it.

-As required by the model, the data is preprocessed:
+As required by the model, we scale and normalize the data:

 {% highlight python %}
 mean = [0.485, 0.456, 0.406]